-ETAT resource needs, including personnel, equipment, review responsibility and agency funding requirements will be determined based on each agency's existing resources and specific needs.
-The success of the ETDM Process will in part be based on the quality of the interactive ETDM database information, agency coordination and consultation, timeliness and regulatory nature of review comments, and technical assistance provided to satisfy NEPA and permitting requirements.
+ETAT resource needs, including personnel, equipment, review responsibility and agency funding requirements will be determined based on each office's existing resources and specific needs.
+The success of the ETDM Process will in part be based on the quality of the interactive ETDM database information, agency coordination and consultation, timeliness and regulatory nature of review comments, and technical assistance provided to satisfy NEPA and subsequent permitting issues.

-Each agency's ETAT representative will be a single point of contact and is responsible for obtaining digital information about the resources their agency protects.
-For example (wetlands, endangered and threatened species, and critical habitat) and for ensuring that this information is available to the University of Florida GeoPlan Center for use with the ETDM process and projects.
-Also, new resource information obtained from agency plans, initiatives, biological assessments, research projects, and field reviews should be made available to Florida Geographic Data Library (FGDL) within 90 calendar days of completion.
+Each agency's ETAT representative will be a single point of contact and is responsible for obtaining digital information about the resources their agency protects (e.g., wetlands, endangered and threatened species, and critical habitat) and for ensuring that this information is available to the University of Florida GeoPlan Center for use with the ETDM Process and projects.
+Also, new resource information obtained from agency plans, initiatives, biological assessments, research projects, and field reviews should be made available to FGDL within 90 calendar days of completion.
 Digital information will be provided to the University of Florida GeoPlan Center at no cost.
 The information will include documentation that describes the format, intent, and source material used to develop and maintain the information.
-ETAT representatives will coordinate with the Geoplan Center to ensure that new data meet the quality and format protocols of the ETDM database.
+ETAT representatives will coordinate with the GeoPlan Center to ensure that new data meet the quality and format protocols of the ETDM database.
 ETAT representatives shall have access to a desktop computer with the following minimum requirements: